SBRG/cobradb/README.md

 Most biological analyses and analysis tools are focused on working with a relatively limited subset of data concerned with a specific study or question of interest.
 However, as the sequencing and synthesis of DNA surges ahead it becomes clear that we will soon generate 10 replicates instead of 3, cross reference 10 historic datasets instead of 1, and most importantly begin to get a level of quantitation that will enable true biological engineering.

-The OM framework is a small step towards a future that amasses, manages, and processes biological data at a systems scale.
+The OME framework is a small step towards a future that amasses, manages, and processes biological data at a systems scale.